djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 67. From the menu, click on "Chat".
 <img width="1000" alt="image" src="hands-on-lab-assets/image28.png">

 68. Use your imported skills in chat.
-To get the list of already present user names in database , download it from [here](users_data.xlsx).
+To get the list of already present user names in database, download it from [here](users_data.xlsx).
 <img width="1000" alt="image" src="hands-on-lab-assets/image29.4.png">

 # Common issues and troubleshoot steps

-Sometimes, when you open the watsonx Orchestrate homepage, the legacy chat is activated, and one needs to manually activate the AI Chat.
+Sometimes, when you open the watsonx Orchestrate homepage, the legacy chat is activated, and someone needs to manually activate the AI Chat.
 Follow the steps below to activate the AI chat:

 1. Click on the profile icon in the top right and click on Settings.

 <img width="1000" alt="image" src="hands-on-lab-assets/image64.1.png">

- 2. Then, click on chat version and switch to AI chat.
+ 2. Then, click on the chat version and switch to AI chat.

 <img width="1000" alt="image" src="hands-on-lab-assets/image64.2.png">
 End of Document